Bounding Main: July 2025

 On July 3, 2025, Bounding Main performed at Summerfest in Milwaukee, Wisconsin.
-This music festival was named the "The World's Largest Music Festival" by the Guinness Book of World Records in 1999.
+This music festival was named "The World's Largest Music Festival" by the Guinness Book of World Records in 1999.
 In 2025, the nine day event hosted 600 artists and saw more than 602,000 attendees over the course of the event.
-Bounding Main performed at the Tiki Hut stage where they were the first acapella quintet to perform on that stage.
+Bounding Main performed at the Tiki Hut stage where they were the first a cappella quintet to perform on that stage.

+June 2026

+From June 12–15, 2026, Bounding Main performed at The Connecticut Sea Music Festival in Essex, Connecticut.
+The festival is put on by the Maritime Music & Tradition Society whose mission is to preserve and encourage maritime and traditional music through education, research, performance, and community.

+On June 19, 2026, Bounding Main once again performed at Summerfest in Milwaukee, Wisconsin.
+This music festival was named "The World's Largest Music Festival" by the Guinness Book of World Records in 1999.
+Bounding Main performed at the Tiki Hut stage.